The citrus trees for sale on this site are all cold resistant, from -8 C to -16 C for the most rustic.

 The climate zones in Switzerland range from 5a (coldest) to 9a (warmest).

-The hardinesses are indicated for adult trees in the open ground and in a situation protected from the wind, for intense but brief frosts (a few days).
+Hardiness levels are indicated for mature trees in open soil and wind-protected situations, for intense but brief frosts (a few nights).

 It is the wood, the trunk and the main branches, that guarantees resistance to extreme cold.